MFernstrom/fpRedis/README.md

 # fpc-redis-client
-This is a redis client library for freepascal
+This is a redis client library for Freepascal / Lazarus